-- 1. Requests for personal information must be made in writing and addressed to the Headteacher.
-If the initial request does not clearly identify the information required, then further enquiries will be made. - 2.
-The identity of the requestor must be established before the disclosure of any personal information, and checks should also be carried out regarding proof of relationship to the child.
+Requests for personal information must be made in writing and addressed to the Executive Headteacher.
+If the initial request does not clearly identify the information required, then clarification should be sought.

+The identity of the requestor must be verified before the disclosure of any personal information, and checks should also be carried out regarding proof of relationship to the child.

-Evidence of identity can be established by requesting production of:
+Evidence of identity can be established by requesting production of the following (this list is not exhaustive):

 - passport

 - driving licence

 - utility bills with the current address

 - Birth / Marriage certificate

 - P45/P60

 - Credit Card or Mortgage statement

+- Parental Responsibility